dotnet/machinelearning/ROADMAP.md

 ### Featurization Improvements
 * Text  (*)
   * Natural language text preprocessing such as tokenization, part-of-speech tagging, and sentence breaking
-  * Pre-trained text models that can be used for extracting of semantic, sentiment features from text
+  * Pre-trained text models that can be used for extracting of semantic or sentiment features from text
 * Image  (*)
   * Image preprocessing such as loading, resizing, and normalization if images
   * Image featurization, including industry-standard pre-trained ImageNet neural models, such as ResNet and AlexNet